Irongate – Chapter Six

 “Uh-huh.
 I found the body, then it came after me.
 Got away in my car, although in the end the car didn’t make it.
 But I got hold of that and stabbed it through its eye, which seemed to stop it.
 At least for a bit.”

 Jennifer looked as sternly as she could at Kaya, telling her, “if someone died, you should go to the police.”

 “Trust me – those guys wouldn’t have a clue what to do with this,” Kaya had started to pace a little, one hand rubbing the back of her head.
 “They wouldn’t believe me anyway.
-But you – you used to be all into all that dragons and Bigfoot and fairy stuff.
-Remember when you tried to make those clockwork wings?”
+But you – you used to be all into all that dragons and Bigfoot and fairy stuff.”

 If Jennifer had punched her it couldn’t have hurt Kaya nearly as much as those words did.
 “So, you don’t believe me?”

-“It doesn’t matter what I believe,” Jenn sighed, “people believe in all kinds of things that are wrong and nonsense; ghosts, miracle cures, white supremacy.
+“It doesn’t matter what I believe,” Jenn sighed, “people believe in all sorts of things that are harmful and wrong; psychics, miracle cures, white supremacy.
 Remember how I used to believe that you were my friend, but then when I actually needed you, you… you weren’t there.”

 Kaya was wrong – Jennifer had changed.
 But she wasn’t being unfair either.
 “I’m sorry.”